IndieRobert/appchat/README.md

   I'm not satisfied actually with the results because 1) I was expecting a greater number of bots for 100% CPU, 2) the ping is oscillating because 3) server is sleeping most of the time.

   I don't have much time now, but a better solution could be to send message continously without blocking the server for the other operations.
 Something like keeping track of what each clients received so far, and keep updating them continuously without blocking.
 I don't have the details.
   * [sv.go] BUG, when forcefully quitting bots.go program, only a few clients are disconnected from the server point of view.
 Why?
-Would they timeout at some points?
   * [sv.go] BUG, in some case, when a browser page disconnect for example, the bots seems to not be able to 'claimUserName' anymore
   * [sv.go] Implement codec instead of using "variant" + BFS (Big Fucking Switch) for client/server communication.
   * [sv.go] Fix the "websocket connection get closed when flow quit handler" problem.